 History of Griffith Park

-Originally purchased in 1882, the land was used as an ostrich farm by Colonel Griffith J. Griffith.
-The main purpose of the land was to encourage residents of the surrounding area to purchase his real estate projects nearby.
+Initially purchased in 1882, the land was used as an ostrich farm by Colonel Griffith J. Griffith.
+The primary purpose of the land was to encourage residents of the surrounding area to purchase their real estate projects nearby.
 Griffith came to believe the land was haunted by the ghost of its previous owner and donated 3,000 acres to the city of Los Angeles.

 Getting to Griffith Park